validatedpatterns/docs/devsecops/production-cluster.md

 1. Install the `cm` (cluster management) command-line tool.
 See details [here](https://github.com/open-cluster-management/cm-cli/#installation)

-1. Obtain the KUBECONFIG file from the edge/secured cluster.
+1. Obtain the KUBECONFIG file from the managed secured cluster.

 1. On the command-line login into the hub/datacenter cluster (use `oc login` or export the KUBECONFIG).